BabylonJSGuide/docampus/content/babylon101/code/copies.md

 https://www.babylonjs-playground.com/#KBS9I5#24

-As before, in order to keep the upper parts of the Editor for newer code we will put the building of these houses into a function.
+As before, in order to keep the upper parts of the playground editor for newer code we will put the building of these houses into a function.

 ![Village 1](/img/campus/village1.png)